mpayumo/accident-severity-us/README.md

 ### Linear Regression
 >### OLS (Ordinary Least Squares) Summary

 The linear model performed poorly with an **adjusted R^2** of **0.089**. **Heteroscedascity** was also detected using the **Goldfeld-Quandt Test** with a **p-value** of <code>2.270459470776888e-10</code>, obtained through a subsample contingency that narrows down the dataset to car accidents that occurred in the City of San Francisco due to limitations in computing power.
-It is assumed that the difference is negligible as is the case with the actual R^2 values in the linear and random forest models which were run on the full dataset.
+The same number of features were utilized when obtaining the p-value.

 <p align="center"><img src="img/linearsummary.jpg"></p>

 ### Random Forest Regression
 >### Feature importances and an improved R^2
+> Limitations in computing power encouraged this project to model the subsample contingency that is narrowed down to San Francisco notwithstanding that the linear model was invalidated.

-Random Forest Regression improved by more than twice the linear model with an **R^2 score** of <code>0.18487161528085205</code>. **Mean squared error** (SF) is <code>0.2093141614501258</code>.
+Random Forest Regression improved by more than twice the linear model with an **R^2 score** (SF) of <code>0.17945677024559692</code>. **Mean squared error** (SF) is <code>0.2093141614501258</code>.
 Feature importances are shown below that may provide for better modeling.

 <p align="center"><img src="img/featureimp.jpg"></p>

 ### Gradient Boosting Regression
->### Limitations in computing power encouraged this project to model the subsample contingency that is narrowed down to San Francisco.
+>### Based on Traffic accidents in San Francisco.

 Hyperparameters were set as follows:
 <ul><li>Learning Rate = 0.11</li>